 CONTACT INFORMATION

 CONTACT TITLE NAME Phone E-MAIL LOCATION

-Professor Tom Schafer 586.445.7452 schafert@macomb.edu South Campus
+Professor

 The Climate Control Technology program is designed to prepare students for a career in the fields of air conditioning, heating, and refrigeration.

 Climate Control Technology-Associate of Applied Science: Job titles such as Heating, Air Conditioning & Refrigeration Mechanics and Installers are attainable upon completion of this course of study.
 To learn more from a career specialist, visit the Office of Career Services at either campus or explore online at www.onetonline.org.